 Gemini vs. Coinbase: Currencies

 Gemini and Coinbase both similar access to the top cryptocurrencies on the market, though Gemini does lag behind on listings.
-Gemini currently offers 34 cryptocurrencies on its exchange, while Coinbase offers 44.
-Each exchange regularly adds to their listed crypto offerings.
+Gemini currently offers just over 60 cryptocurrencies on its exchange, while Coinbase offers 150+.

-While the list of supported currencies is too large to share here, both platforms support major currencies such as Bitcoin, Ethereum, Uniswap, Chainlink, and Compound.
+While the list of supported currencies is too large to share here, both platforms support major currencies such as Bitcoin, Ether, Uniswap, Chainlink, and Compound.

 Gemini vs. Coinbase: Fees

-Both Gemini and Coinbase have fairly high fees for buying, selling, and trading cryptocurrency.
-Each exchange charges a transaction fee along with a fee based on which method of payment is used.
+Gemini has fairly high fees for buying, selling, and trading cryptocurrency.
+The exchange charges a transaction fee along with a fee based on which method of payment is used.
 These can add up quickly.

 |Account||Gemini Fees||Coinbase Fees|

-Gemini does have a compelling offer for wire transfer clients, offering $0 fees for both deposit and withdrawal transactions.
+Gemini has a compelling offer for wire transfer clients, offering $0 fees for both deposit and withdrawal transactions.

 Gemini vs. Coinbase: Access